alexirpan/rubik_research/README.md

 how well a neural net can recreate/imitate search.

 If I have time I'll update this README.
-This is highly unrefined research code and as of now I have no plans to make it more readable to maintain it or make it more readable to other people, becaues I need to get better results first.
+This is highly unrefined research code and as of now I have no plans to clean it up or make it more readable to other people.
 Off the top of my head, you'll need Torch and the rnn library for Torch.
+(There's code for parallel data set generation that needs the parallel library, but turns out dataset generation is fast enough to make it a premature optimization, and you shouldn't need it for training.)